Parallels/rq-dashboard/README.rst

       -D, --redis-database INTEGER  Database of Redis server -u, --redis-url TEXT          Redis URL connection (overrides other individual settings)
-      --sentinels TEXT              List of sentinel addresses (comma separated), in such format <host1>:<port1>,<host2>:<port2>...
+      --redis-sentinels TEXT        List of redis sentinels.
+Each should be
+                                    formatted: <host>:<port>
-      --master-name TEXT            Only required if using sentinels.
+      --redis-master-name TEXT      Name of redis master.
+Only needed when using sentinels
-                                    Tells sentinel what master to query
       --interval INTEGER            Refresh interval in ms
+      --extra-path TEXT             Append specified directories to sys.path --web-background TEXT         Background of the web interface --delete-jobs TEXT            Delete jobs instead of cancel --debug / --normal            Enter DEBUG mode
       --help                        Show this message and exit.